+There are many reasons TED data may not be useful in aggregate form.
+There is an imbalance in the granularity of the characteristics measured.
+Candidates remain in a cohort according to the semester of their starting into the program, but TED has no way of accounting for the variety of ways candidates can move through the program.
+And there are many others.
 At this time we are studying the aggregate data to see if it reveals any useful information.
-There are many reasons TED data may not always be useful in aggregate form.
-There may be an imbalance in the specificity or detail of the characteristics measured.
-Candidates remain in a cohort according to the semester of their starting into the program, but TED has no way of accounting for the variety of ways candidates can move through the program.
-Candidates may be freshmen, sophomores, or in some cases juniors when they enter the program.
+At present, TED's most useful function is that it allows us to pull up information for individual students and to work with them on the qualitative basis of their individual evaluation report.

 Graphs are attached and are organized to show average evaluation scores of candidate groups.
 Candidates are grouped according to their Cohort Catalog Year, the year in which they began studies at Concordia.
 Most of these students are freshmen.
 A small percentage of the candidates are transfers.

-(See 006.02 TED Data Summary 201220) Graphs show average scores by term for each group and are cumulative over time.
+Graphs show average scores by term for each group and are cumulative over time.
+So the scores shown are cumulative over time.
 Graphs show an age progression from left to right (older candidates on the right).
 They also show cumulative progress for a given cohort when read from left to right (most recent on the right).